metosin/reitit/doc/coercion/clojure_spec_coercion.md

 ## Warning

 `clojure.spec` by itself doesn't support coercion. `reitit` uses [spec-tools](https://github.com/metosin/spec-tools) that adds coercion to spec.
-Like `clojure.spec`, it's alpha as it leans on `clojure.spec.alpha/conform`, which is concidered a spec internal, that might be changed or removed later.
+Like `clojure.spec`, it's alpha as it leans both on spec walking and `clojure.spec.alpha/conform`, which is concidered a spec internal, that might be changed or removed later.

+## Usage

-For now, all leaf specs need to be wrapped into [Spec Records](https://github.com/metosin/spec-tools/blob/master/README.md#spec-records) to get the coercion working.
+For simple specs (core predicates, `spec-tools.core/spec`, `s/and`, `s/or`, `s/coll-of`, `s/keys`, `s/map-of`, `s/nillable` and `s/every`), the transformation is inferred using [spec-walker](https://github.com/metosin/spec-tools#spec-walker) and is automatic.
+To support all specs (like regex-specs), specs need to be wrapped into [Spec Records](https://github.com/metosin/spec-tools/blob/master/README.md#spec-records).

 There are [CLJ-2116](https://dev.clojure.org/jira/browse/CLJ-2116) and [CLJ-2251](https://dev.clojure.org/jira/browse/CLJ-2251) that would help solve this elegantly.
+Go vote 'em up.

 ## Example